Please provide feedback to us on our Consular, Notarial and Passport services to [email protected]

 Below is a summary of what services we can provide.
 For more detailed information, please visit:

 - Certificate of No Impediment to Marriage

 - Property and Mortgage Documents

 - Notice of Intended Marriage

 - Witnessing renewal of Australian Driver's Licence

-Notarial services for Power of Attorney, Affadavits and Wills can only be performed at the Australian High Commission between 9:00am to 12:00pm on Thursday.
+Notarial services for Power of Attorney, Affadavits, Wills and WA Land transfers and WA Statutory Declarations , can only be performed at the Australian High Commission on Tuesday and Thursday mornings (you will need to make an appointment).